soft-matter-theory-at-icmab-csic/chitin_builder/documentation/readme.md

-Documentation for installation and methods in a pdf file
+Document (pdf) with the User Manual of the program.
+Includes installation instructions, methods and examples.